Babbage-squad-ga/project3-frontend/README.md

 * As a creator I want to create a one question survey
 * As a creator I want to specify up to 5 answers to a question
 * As a creator I would like to be able to give the survey a name
-* As a creator I want to be able to collect the city and age of the survey taker
+* As a creator I want to be able to collect a nickname, city, age, and answer from the survey taker
 * As a creator I want to be able to generate a survey using a randomly generated URL
-* As a creator I want to be able to view a dashboard for a survey showing all answers, ages and cities
+* As a creator I want to be able to view a dashboard fwhere I can request a survey showing all of the answers, nicknames, ages, and cities
-* As a creator I want to be able to update a survey after its been created but before deployment
 * As a creator I want to be able to destroy a survey